Cryptocurrency Explained: Ethereum

 What is Ethereum?

-Bitcoin uses blockchain technology to create a system that makes decisions without the guidance of central authorities or intermediaries using cryptography, proof of work, and a decentralized network of computers.
-However, because of the way it is designed, Bitcoin is limited in that it can only carry out a small set of orders like who sent how much money to whom.
+All cryptocurrencies use blockchain technology to create a system that makes decisions without the guidance of central authorities or intermediaries using cryptography, proof of work, and a decentralized network of computers.

 Ethereum was proposed in 2013 and launched in 2014 by Vitalik Buterin, a Russian-Canadian programmer and co-founder of Bitcoin Magazine.
-With Ethereum, Buterin intended to create a truly decentralized internet.
+With Ethereum, Buterin intended to create a truly decentralized Internet.
 In addition to being a cryptocurrency, it also provides a DIY platform for decentralized applications (dApps) - software programs that do not execute on any centralized machine.

-How does Ethereum work?
+How does Ethereum Work?

-Ethereum has a coding language, Solidity, that enables programmers to write dApps and smart contracts.
+Ethereum's greatest innovation is the smart contract.
 Think of smart contracts as a special type of dApp.
 They are self-executing contracts with the terms of the agreement between buyer and seller directly written into lines of code.
 The code controls the execution, and transactions are trackable and irreversible.
-Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without needing a central authority, legal system, or external enforcement mechanism.
+Smart contracts permit transactions and agreements to be carried out among disparate, anonymous parties without needing a central authority, legal system, or external enforcement mechanism.

 What is Ether (ETH)?